MWschutte/scalar-jepsen/doc/blog.md

 > - Maybe show the histories if possible
 > - NON-DETERNISM: probably enough with just discussing causes for the inconsistencies we see?
 Also, explain why last write wins policy can cause lost updates (no isolation), and reference to Kyle's testing.

-# Testing LWT's consistency with different consistency levels
+# Testing LWT's for linearizability using different read consistency levels
 Cassandra offers the following consistency levels: ANY, ONE, TWO, THREE, QUORUM, Serial (only for read consistency).

 > **TODO - Tests:**